vacp2p/rfc/content/docs/rfcs/17/README.md

 ---
 slug: 17
-title: 17/WAKU-RLN-RELAY
+title: 17/WAKU2-RLN-RELAY
 name: Waku v2 RLN Relay
 status: draft
 tags: waku-core
 editor: Sanaz Taheri <sanaz@status.im>
 contributors:
   - Oskar Thorén <oskar@status.im>
+  - Aaryamann Challani <aaryamann@status.im>
 ---

-The `17/WAKU-RLN-RELAY` protocol is an extension of `11/WAKU-RELAY` which additionally provides spam protection using [Rate Limiting Nullifiers (RLN)](/spec/32).
+The `17/WAKU2-RLN-RELAY` protocol is an extension of `11/WAKU2-RELAY` which additionally provides spam protection using [Rate Limiting Nullifiers (RLN)](/spec/32).

 The security objective is to contain spam activity in a GossipSub network by enforcing a global messaging rate to all the peers.
 Peers that violate the messaging rate are considered spammers and their message is considered spam.